rhaskia/preTTY/README.md

 # PreTTY
 PreTTY is a fully customizable terminal emulator running off web technologies with the speed of rust (thanks to Dioxus!).
-PreTTY is designed to be as friendly to new users as possible with comprehensive menus while supporting a completely plain-text-based config.Current features include tabs, keybinding, a command palette, fully-featured settings, and a plugin system currently supporting custom CSS, js, and palettes.
+PreTTY is designed to be as friendly to new users as possible with comprehensive menus while supporting a completely plain-text-based config.
+Current features include tabs, keybinding, a command palette, fully-featured settings, and a plugin system currently supporting custom CSS, JS, and palettes.
 |PreTTY running neovim|PreTTY with custom css styling |
 |-|-|
 |![Default Styling](./example.png)|![Styled Example](./image.png)|